TritonDataCenter/smartos-docs/docs/smf-quick-reference.md

 the desired command.

-The stop method is used to stop the service and may be as simple as the special `:kill`, which will send signals to the processes in the service group.
+The stop method is used to stop the service and may be as simple as the special `:kill` key word, which will send signals to the processes in the service group.

 Often, the start and stop method are combined into a shell script that accepts start and stop subcommands.
-This is very similar to System V init scripts that you are used to.
+This is very similar to System V init scripts that you are likely familiar with.

 SMF method script *should* source the file `/lib/svc/share/smf_include.sh` which includes a library of features.
 See the contents of that file for details.